![]() |

 American Archives Native

-The technique of most Hopi Silver jewelry is called Overlay.
-Today one might look at Indian craft and recognize a combination or influences of different tribes and styles in the same piece of art, this is where the Hopi silversmith stands out, in his Silver Jewelry.
-A distinct characteristic of Hopi Silver Jewelry making is the use of a technique called Overlay.
+The technique of most Hopi jewelry is called Overlay.
+Today one might look at Indian craft and recognize a combination or influences of different tribes and styles in the same piece of art, this is where the Hopi silversmith stands out.
+A distinct characteristic of Hopi jewelry making is the use of a technique called Overlay.
 The technique of overlay began in the late 1930's and 1940's.
 Overlay consist of two silver layers that are formed into flat pieces of the same shape.
-Designs are cut into the top piece with a Jewelry saw.
+Designs are cut into the top piece with a jewelry saw.
 The bottom piece is textured (the etching that you see) and oxidized with liver of sulphur, thus turning it the black color.
-The two pieces of Silver are then soldered together with the cut out designs on top.
+The two pieces of silver are then soldered together with the cut out designs on top.
 The designs are religious and secular, ranging from realistic to symbolic.
-Many Hopi Silver Jewelry designs are inspired from ancient sources.
+Many are inspired from ancient sources.
 The Hopi tribe organized the Hopi Arts and Crafts Silvercraft Cooperative Guild on Second Mesa in 1949.
-Pieces of Silver Jewelry are rarely signed by the artist but instead are stamped with the artist Hallmark.
+Pieces of jewelry are rarely signed by the artist but instead are stamped with the artist Hallmark.
 The Hallmark is often a clan, personal, or an animal symbol.
-Visit Durango Silver Company's Silver Jewelry educational presentation for more information on Hopi Silver Jewelry.
+Note: It is difficult to photograph the blackness of the bottom layer, though it may look gray in the pictures, it is solid black.

 Western